 5 • North Shore, Oahu

 North Shore Oahu is home to some of the best and most powerful waves in the world, so it’s actually not a place many people would think of as a destination for beginner surfers.
-Most breaks are off-limits to beginners, but there are a few breaks (check out Pua`ena Point and Chun’s) that are sheltered from the larger swells and produce easy rolling waves perfect for learners.
+Many breaks are off-limits to beginners, but there are actually a few breaks (check out Pua`ena Point and Chun’s) that are sheltered from the larger swells and produce easy rolling waves perfect for learners.

 6 • Malibu, California